joao-gg/neuron2obj/README.md

-# Mesh 2 Obj
+# Neuron2Obj

-A simple tool for extracting volumetric data from Google Cloud Storage datasets as Wavefront (.obj) files.
+A tool for extracting neurons volumetric data from a Google Cloud Storage dataset as Wavefront (.obj) files.